Skip to main content

 • Local government officials to fully consider the long-term fiscal implications and yearly operating costs to any public acquisition.

-• Local units of governments making their audited financial statements available not more than one year after the close of the fiscal year, without requiring a Freedom of Information Act request.
-The financial statements should be made available through print or electronically.
+• Local governments to publish (print or digital) audited financial statements within one year of the previous fiscal year closing, without requiring a Freedom of Information Act request.

 • Local governments to take advantage of electronic mediums when possible and practical.
 The importance of continuing the conspicuous posting of notices in several locations and, in some areas non-electronic publishing, cannot be discounted.

-• Continued emphasis on state revenue-sharing payments to local units of government.
+• Continued emphasis on state revenue-sharing payments to local governments.

 • Farm Bureau members taking a more active role in local government, especially land use planning, zoning and development and updating of master plans.

-• Michigan State University Extension providing more planning and zoning education as well as development of master plans for townships and counties.
-County Farm Bureaus should disseminate this information to their members.
+• Michigan State University Extension providing more planning and zoning education, including development of master plans for townships and counties.
+County Farm Bureaus should disseminate this information to members.

 • County Farm Bureaus taking a more active role in recruiting agricultural representatives on local boards, township positions, and commissions.
 Not all positions that impact agriculture are elected, and farmer representation is important.